ishika0igdtuw/coderunner/README.md

-# Scalable Code Runner – Client-side Sandbox
+#  Code Runner – Code Any Language

 A lightweight, browser-based code execution prototype that runs JavaScript, Python, and C++ inside isolated sandboxes using **Web Workers** and **Monaco Editor**.
 The system is designed to demonstrate how client-side code execution engines can be structured without any backend servers.